 An online writing class requires consistent engagement.
 All of your activity, including the links that you access and the amount of time spent on each activity, is tracked through Blackboard.
-You should plan to log on every day and participate fully in the course.
+You should plan to log on every day, check your grades, instructor comments, announcements, and participate fully in the course.
 Failure to participate in course activities, complete required readings, and turn in work will lower your course grade or cause you to lose credit completely.